sharvaridesh/event-women-in-ai-hackathon/README.md

 You may also wish to confirm that you can start and use a [Milvus Standalone deployment](https://milvus.io/docs/prerequisite-docker.md) locally and access the [free-tier of Zilliz Cloud](https://cloud.zilliz.com/signup).

 ### Download Datasets
 We recommend downloading in advance any datasets you wish to explore with your teammates to save time and reduce stress on the on-site WiFi.

-Some suggested open-source datasets are listed below [CREATE LINK!].
+Here are some suggested open-source datasets:
+* A
+* B
+* C

 > [!NOTE]
-> The choice of dataset is an excellent opportunity to showcase your creativity!
+> The choice of dataset and data modality is an excellent opportunity to showcase your creativity!

 It may help to choose datasets whose vector embeddings have been pre-calculated, or else to calculate and save them in advance.
-Otherwise, you can calculate embeddings for the dataset locally during the hackathon, or use free credits provided by our sponsors to perform this embedding in the cloud [CREATE LINK!].
+Otherwise, you can calculate embeddings for the dataset locally during the hackathon, or use [free credits provided by our sponsors](./CREDITS.md) to perform this embedding in the cloud.

 ### Download Foundation Models
-We also recommend downloading in advance any
+We also recommend downloading in advance any foundation models you plan to use locally during the hackathon.

-As an alternative
+Here are some suggested open-source general-purpose foundation models:
+*
+*
+*
+And specialized fine-tuned models:
+*
+*
+*
+> [!NOTE]
+> Multimodal models offer many avenues for creativity, and a technically sophisticated solution is likely to make use of several fine-tuned models for specific parts of the pipeline.

+As an alternative, see here for [free credits provided by our sponsors](./CREDITS.md) to perform model inference.

 ## Schedule
 * 8.30-9.00: Check-in, light breakfast